ozyurtf/cpu-scheduler/README.md

 Free: 3
 ```

 This is a **safe** safe.
+Because we can give the 3 resources to the process B. Then process B will return 4 resources and at that moment we will have 5 resources in total and we can give these 5 resources to the process C. Once the process C finishes its execution and releases its 7 resources, we will have 7 resources in total which is enough for the process A. So from this state, there is a guarantee that all processes will finish their execution.
+That's why this is called **safe state**.

+The difference between a safe and unsafe state is that from a safe state the system can guarantee that all processes will finish; from an unsafe state, no such guarantee can be given

-And now let's say that process A acquires one resource.
+But now let's say that process A acquires one resource in this state.

 ```
 A | 4 | 9